 Photo ID authentication and data extraction

-Verify the customer identity by comparing the photo ID to a selfie.
+Verify customer identity by comparing the photo ID image to a live selfie.

-To use this feature in a Lightico session, you'll need to add the Document Request to a Workflow (see Add Document Requests to a Workflow).
+To use this feature in a Lightico session, add a Document Request step to your Workflow.

 Configure a photo ID Document Request